A favicon of Discourse

 Which Countries Use Discourse the Most?

 Which countries use Discourse the most?
 The United States dominates with 43.7% of all enriched companies (921 out of 2,106 with country data).
 The United Kingdom (8.6%) and Germany (6.7%) round out the top three.
-France (4.8%) and Canada (3.2%) follow close behind.
+These proportions are corroborated by third-party data: 6sense reports 57.71% US, 9.71% UK, and 8.00% Germany, while Enlyft shows 41% US, 6% UK, 5% Germany.
+France (4.8%) and Canada (3.2%) follow close behind in our data.
 Together, English-speaking markets account for roughly 56% of the user base, while European adoption in Germany, France, Netherlands, and Switzerland points to strong open-source community culture in those regions, per our analysis at TechnologyChecker.io.

 Discourse Market Share Among Forum & Community

 What is Discourse's market share?
-Discourse holds a 1.28% share of the Forum & Community market, ranking #5 behind bbPress (34.7%), Ultimate Member (10.7%), vBulletin (3.8%), and BuddyBoss (1.7%).
-While that percentage looks small, the category is dominated by WordPress plugins that run inside existing WordPress sites.
-Discourse is the leading standalone forum platform in the category, based on our monthly crawl of 50M+ domains and 40K+ tracked technologies at TechnologyChecker.io.
+In our broad Forum & Community category, Discourse holds 1.28% share, ranking #5 behind bbPress (34.7%), Ultimate Member (10.7%), vBulletin (3.8%), and BuddyBoss (1.7%).
+But that number is misleading because the category is dominated by WordPress plugins.
+When you isolate dedicated forum software, 6sense reports Discourse leads with 32.88% market share, ahead of XenForo (21.07%) and Ning (12.39%).
+Enlyft separately tracks 5,042 companies using Discourse.
+Discourse is the leading standalone forum platform, whether measured by our monthly crawl of 50M+ domains at TechnologyChecker.io or by third-party analyst data.

 Top Competitors by Market Share